Youth ADHD Diagnosis & Treatment Now Available!

 • Daydreaming or appearing "off task."

 Hyperactive-impulsive symptoms are especially visible in boys, contributing to higher diagnosis rates compared to girls (Willcutt, 2012).
-Girls are more likely to present with inattentive symptoms, which may be mistaken for shyness or lack of motivation.

 While many children with ADHD experience challenges with academics, peer relationships, and family dynamics, early diagnosis and support can significantly improve outcomes.